 A wide range of teaching and learning strategies are used in order to engage and stimulate all learners.
 These include collaborative and independent work, investigation, modelling, role play, drawing, model making, written work, discussions, games, debates, display work and field work.

-Resources to support the teaching of science include investigative equipment, secondary sources of equipment including models, books, videos and games as well as visitors to the school and school trips to further enhance children’s learning.
+Resources to support the teaching of science include; investigative equipment, models, books, videos and games as well as visitors to the school and school trips to further enhance children’s learning.

 Science encompasses a range of key skills, including: